modip-org/spec/format_implementing.md

 Frameworks also exist as MODIP Format Projects.
 It's important for launchers to understand the Project metadata and install frameworks as needed.

 Framework IDs MUST be prefixed with `framework-`, so launchers can tell if a project is a Framework.
-For frameworks with the installation method set to `versionJsonInstall`, launchers should read the version JSON metadata specified in a file with `rel` set to `versionJson`.
-An example of a modloader using `versionJsonInstall` would be Fabric.

-Launchers may deviate from or completely ignore the value set in the installation method for the version.

-The `runForgeInstaller` installation method exists to tell launchers that this contains a Forge installer.
-Launchers may choose to use their own method of installation if they would like.

 ---